 Top Tips

-Use a wide casserole dish or dutch oven: Opt for a wide and sturdy 4 quart cooking vessel to ensure even heat distribution and ample space for searing the chicken and cooking the rice.
-This will help prevent overcrowding and promote proper browning.
+Use a wide dutch oven: I use a casserole dish for even heat distribution and ample space for searing the chicken and cooking the rice.
 Or use a shallow and wide baking dish with foil on top.

 Pat dry the chicken: Moisture on the chicken skin can hinder browning.
 Pat dry the chicken pieces thoroughly using paper towels before seasoning and searing them.
-This will create a nice crispy skin and enhance the overall presentation.
+This will create a crispy skin.

 Cooking Rice: Rinse the basmati rice thoroughly to remove excess starch, so that the grains don't cling together and the rice will be fluffy.
-While simmering the dish, keep an eye on the moisture level of the rice.
-If the rice appears too dry, add a little more chicken stock or water.
+While simmering the dish, if the rice appears too dry, add a little more chicken stock or water.

 How To Serve

-- Traditional Style: Serve Kabsa on a large platter with the aromatic rice as the base.
+- Traditional Style: Serve chicken kabsa on a large platter with the aromatic rice as the base.
 Arrange the browned chicken pieces on top of the rice and garnish it with fried onions, almonds, raisins, sultanas, and chopped parsley.
-You can also top it off with boiled egg halves.
+You can also top it with boiled egg halves.

 Variations